Vajiravudh College: Admissions

 Vajiravudh College is a leading boarding school in Thailand that would provide general education from primary to secondary level, including moral training in the style of British public schools.
 A board of directors was founded to manage the school, and this tradition continues to the present day.

 The all-boys boarding is also exclusive for boys.
 Here, the school introduces more discipline something like military boarding style so that they can really change themselves to become responsible citizens in the future.
 The school provides students with high standards of academic instruction, opportunities for service to others, and a well-rounded program of activities directed toward the development of their skills, talents, and self-confidence for lifelong learning.
 Its facilities provide students with ample scope for supervised leisure and sport as well as studies.
 The school prepares students to become leaders in meeting the ever-changing needs of the world and equips them with the knowledge to face challenges in a cross-cultural environment.

 Boarding life

 School houses

 Students normally stay in the school for 12 days and back to the parents for 2 days.
-There are 9 boarding houses in the school (Ka-na) and separated into the senior and junior houses.
+There are 9 boarding houses in the school (คณะ) and separated into the senior and junior houses.
 There are 6 senior houses that each house is accommodated about 80 students and equally divided for each grade from year 8 to year 13 and 3 junior houses that are accommodated around 40 students from year 5 to year 7.
 Most of them were named after the royal palaces in Thailand, where King Rama VI used to stay.
 Every boarding house has its own house color as a symbol.